 In using the very general word 'knowledge' I find it useful to distinguish between two ideas - 'knowledge of the powerful' and 'powerful knowledge'.
 'Knowledge of the powerful' refers to who defines 'what counts as knowledge' and has access to it.
 Historically and even today when we look at the distribution of access to university, it is those with more power in society who have access to certain kinds of knowledge.
 It is this that I refer to as 'knowledge of the powerful'.
 It is understandable that many sociological critiques of school knowledge have equated school knowledge and the curriculum with 'knowledge of the powerful'.
 It was, after all the upper classes in the early nineteenth century who gave up their private tutors and sent their children to the Public Schools to acquire powerful knowledge (as well, of course, to acquire powerful friends).
 However, the fact that some knowledge is 'knowledge of the powerful', or high-status knowledge as I once expressed it (Young 1971, 1998), tells us nothing about the knowledge itself.
 We therefore need another concept in conceptualising the curriculum that I want to refer to as 'powerful knowledge'.
-This refers not to whose has most access to the knowledge can do - for example, whether it provides reliable explanations or new ways of thinking about the world.
+This refers not to whose has most access to the knowledge or who gives it legitimacy, although both are important issues; it refers to what the knowledge can do - for example, whether it provides reliable explanations or new ways of thinking about the world.
 This was what the Chartists were calling for with their slogan 'really useful knowledge'.
 It is also, if not always consciously, what parents hope for in making sacrifices to keep their children at school; that they will acquire powerful knowledge that is not available to them at home.